-- (a) Total exposure of the listed entity to commodities = ₹90.34 Crore - (b) Exposure of the listed entity to various commodities:
+- (a) Total exposure of the listed entity to commodities = ₹ 90.34 Crore - (b) Commodity risks faced by the listed entity during the year: Nil - (c) Exposure of the listed entity to various commodities:

-Commodity Name Exposure in INR towards 1 1 ' ' uch exposure h edged through commodity deri vatives the particular commodity commodity Domestic market International market Total , ОТС Exchange OTC Exchange 10141 Pet Coke 70.79 Crores 0.83 Lakh MT NIL NIL NIL NIL NIL Coal 19.55 Crores 0.29 Lakh MT NIL NIL NIL NIL NIL
+Commodity Name Exposure in INR towards Exposure in Quantity terms towards the particular % of such exposure hedged through commodity derivatives vatives the particular commodity commodity Domestic market International market commoding OTC Exchange OTC Exchange Total Pet Coke 70.79 Crores 0.83 Lakh MT NIL NIL NIL NIL NIL Coal 19.55 Crores 0.29 Lakh MT NIL NIL NIL NIL NIL

-- (c) Commodity risks faced by the listed entity during the year: Nil - (g) Details of utilization of funds raised through preferential allotment as specified under Regulation 32 (7A): During the Financial Year, the Company has not raised any funds through preferential Allotment or through Qualified Institutions Placement. - (h) Certificate: The Company has received a certificate dated 10th May 2020 from Shri Namo Narain Aggarwal, Company Secretary in Practice (FCS No.234, CP No. 3331) that none of the Directors on the Board of Udaipur Cement Works Limited has been debarred or disqualified from being appointed or continuing as directors of the companies by the Securities and Exchange Board of India/Ministry of Corporate Affairs or any such statutory authority.
+- (g) Details of utilization of funds raised through preferential allotment as specified under Regulation 32 (7A): During the Financial Year, the Company has not raised any funds through preferential Allotment or through Qualified Institutions Placement. - (h) Certificate: The Company has received a certificate dated 10th May 2020 from Shri Namo Narain Aggarwal, Company Secretary in Practice (FCS No.234, CP No. 3331) that none of the Directors on the Board of Udaipur Cement Works Limited has been debarred or disqualified from being appointed or continuing as directors of the companies by the Securities and Exchange Board of India/Ministry of Corporate Affairs or any such statutory authority.